-There are two ways that companies can move themselves ahead on the digital transformation path.
+There are two ways that financial services companies can give themselves a boost on the digital transformation path.
 They can seek to amplify their existing capabilities by focusing on high-value projects with the greatest potential impact, and they can partner with other organizations to gain access to complementary skills and resources.